Pukeokahu

 Pukeokahu is a rural community in the Rangitikei District and Manawatū-Whanganui region of New Zealand's North Island.

-It centres around popular spot on the Rangitikei River, at River Valley Lodge, which is used for rafting, swimming, brown trout fishing and picnics.
+It centres around popular spot on the Rangitīkei River, at River Valley Lodge, which is used for rafting, swimming, brown trout fishing and picnics.
 The condition of the spot changes from week to week, there is ongoing overall bacteria risk for swimmers.
 Kayak manufacturer Bliss-stick is based here.

 The River Valley Lodge offers guided rafting, wooden boat tours, and horse treks.
 It has also partnered with the Māori owners of the Aorangi Mountain to the west to provide one-day hiking trips.
 However, the company often struggles to recruit rafting guides due to the area's isolation and lack of housing.

 Geography

-The Pukeokahu area includes Pukeokahu Station farm, a 978 hectare site next to the Rangitikei River, dominated by Pukeokahu Hill.
+The Pukeokahu area includes Pukeokahu Station farm, a 978 hectare site next to the Rangitīkei River, dominated by Pukeokahu Hill.
 The top of the hills is 983 metres above sea level, with sharp drops to the river, Okoeke and Ngutuwhero Streams and rolling countryside.
 The farm holds 10,000 stock, including sheep, cattle, and deer.
 The farm was sold to Germany investors in 2012 for $8.7 million.

 Other prominent farms include Kaiangaroa Station, a 1278 hectare sheep-and-beef property, and Mangaohane Station, 4800 hectare sheep and cattle farm wintering 44,000 stock.

 There are also several Māori land blocks in the area, including the 1493 hectare site to the north shared by 74 owners, and a 5125 hectare site directly east across the river from the River Valley Lodge, which has 400 registered owners.